pombredanne/dosocs2-ui/README.md

   6. Navigate to the field provided in the server_name in the configuration <dosocs2app.organization.com> to start using DOSOCS2-UI

   7. While this is a minimum setup, Meteor applications can be bundled and run as a nodejs application.
      * Detailed instruction are at https://www.digitalocean.com/community/tutorials/how-to-deploy-a-meteor-js-application-on-ubuntu-14-04-with-nginx

+  8. Adjusting file uploads (size):
+    * `vim /etc/nginx/nginx.conf` and add `client_max_body_size xxM` where xx is a number, M represents MegaBytes in either http or server or location context.

 ## User-Accounts